lightning-js/lightningjs.io/site/blogs/lightning3Release.md

 * Texture Compression, this allows support for compressed .ktx textures using ETC1 or ETC2 compression algorithms: [PR143](https://github.com/lightning-js/renderer/pull/143)
 * An inspector for debugging, this will clone the active render tree in the DOM for easy inspection using devtools: [PR167](https://github.com/lightning-js/renderer/pull/167)

-Howevere those are just a snippit from all the features that went in!
+However this is just a snippet of all the features that went in!
 And there where a ton of performance upgrades that boosted the FPS >50 on most devices, reduced JSHEAP memory usage, improved GFX memory management and creation/delete timing:

-* Pauze RAF when idle to prevent overloading the requestAnimationFrame handler when idle [PR99](https://github.com/lightning-js/renderer/pull/99)
+* Pause RAF when idle to prevent overloading the requestAnimationFrame handler [PR99](https://github.com/lightning-js/renderer/pull/99)
 * Dependency Graph driven updates to do more granular CoreNode updates [PR103](https://github.com/lightning-js/renderer/pull/103)
 * Rendering performance optimizations to enhance the overall FPS [PR91](https://github.com/lightning-js/renderer/pull/91), [PR112](https://github.com/lightning-js/renderer/pull/112), [PR249](https://github.com/lightning-js/renderer/pull/249)
 * Visual Regression Tests that allows Lightning 3 to quick fast iterations and maintain control over the changes coming in [PR92](https://github.com/lightning-js/renderer/pull/92)